Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Number fields and having Bounded Absolute Discriminant

 \begin{cor}Assume Corollary \ref{10.2}, and let $M_{r}(X)$ be the number defined as in \textnormal{(\ref{M_{r}})}.
 Then we have

 \end{cor}

-\begin{proof} Applying a similar argument as in Proof of Corollary \ref{11.1}, we then obtain inequality (\ref{M_{r}(x)}) as needed. \end{proof}
+\begin{proof} Applying a similar argument as in Proof of Corollary \ref{10.1}, we then obtain inequality \textnormal{(\ref{M_{r}(x)})}, as needed. \end{proof}

-We recall more generally that an algebraic number field $K$ is \say{\textit{monogenic}} if there exists an algebraic number $\alpha \in K$ such that the ring of integers $\mathcal{O}_{K}$ is the subring $\mathbb{Z}[\alpha]$ generated by $\alpha$ over $\mathbb{Z}$, i.e., $\mathcal{O}_{K}= \mathbb{Z}[\alpha]$.
-So now, inspired (as in \cite{BK3}), we also wish to count the number of fields $K_{f}$ induced by irreducible monic integer polynomials $f$ arising from a polynomial discrete dynamical system in Section \ref{sec2}, that are monogenic with $|\Delta(K_{f})| < X$ and have associated Galois group Gal$(K_{f}\slash \mathbb{Q})$ equal to symmetric group $S_{p^{2\ell}}$.
-To do so, we (as in \cite{BK3}) take great advantage of a result due to Bhargava-Shankar-Wang [\cite{sch1}, Corollary 1.3] and then obtain:
+We recall that a number field $K$ is \say{\textit{monogenic}} if there exists an algebraic number $\alpha \in K$ such that the ring of integers $\mathcal{O}_{K}$ is the subring $\mathbb{Z}[\alpha]$ generated by $\alpha$ over $\mathbb{Z}$, i.e., $\mathcal{O}_{K}= \mathbb{Z}[\alpha]$.
+Now inspired (as in \cite{BK222}), we also wish to count the number of fields $K_{f}$ induced by irreducible monic $p$-adic integer polynomials $f\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec2} (and ascertained by Corollary \ref{9.1}), that are monogenic with absolute discriminant $|\Delta(K_{f})| < X$ and with Galois group Gal$(K_{f}\slash \mathbb{Q})$ equal to symmetric group $S_{p^{n\ell}}$.
+With that in mind, we (as in [\cite{BK222}, Sect.11]) take great advantage of [\cite{sch1}, Cor.1.3] and then obtain:

-\begin{cor} Assume Corollary \ref{10.1}.
-The number of isomorphism classes of algebraic number fields $K_{f}$ of odd degree $n=p^{2\ell}$ and with $|\Delta(K_{f})| < X$ that are monogenic and have associated Galois group $S_{n}$ is $\gg X^{\frac{1}{2} + \frac{1}{n}}$. \end{cor}
+\begin{cor} Assume Corollary \ref{9.1}.
+The number of isomorphism classes of algebraic number fields $K_{f}$ of odd degree $\kappa=p^{n\ell}$ and with $|\Delta(K_{f})| < X$ that are monogenic and have associated Galois group $S_{\kappa}$ is $\gg X^{\frac{1}{2} + \frac{1}{\kappa}}$. \end{cor}